MatthiasCarnein/jpegToolbox/README.md

 The interface is similar to the R-package 'jpeg' but allows to change more compression settings.

 The path to libjpeg needs to be specified in the src/makevars.win (Windows) or src/makevars (unix) files.
-A number of pre-compiled libraries for version 6b, 8d and 9a and both systems are available.
+A number of pre-compiled libraries for version 6b, 8d and 9a are available.
 Default is libjpeg 6b.
 A change of library requires recompilation of the package.

 Images can be read from file, plotted and recompressed to a file again.
 Various decompression and compression settings are available.